TokTok/spec/spec.md

-is encrypted (the shared key used to decrypt the request can be saved and used to encrypt the response to save an expensive key derivation operation), the data to send back is copied to the unencrypted part and the packet is sent back as a onion response packet.
+is encrypted (the shared key used to decrypt the request can be saved and used to encrypt the response to save an expensive key derivation operation), the data to send back is copied to the unencrypted part and the packet is sent back as an onion response packet.

 In order to announce itself using onion announce packets toxcore first takes DHT peers, picks random ones and builds onion paths with them by saving 3